couchbase/docs-operator/listAndDescribe.md

 ## Listing Custom Resources

 Custom resources are extensions of the Kubernetes API.
-The couchbase-operator creates custom resources of type ```CouchbaseCluster``` for each cluster being deployed.
+The Couchbase Operator creates custom resources of type ```CouchbaseCluster``` for each cluster being deployed.
 Custom resources can be listed and described using kubectl just as other built-in resources:

 ```console
 $ kubectl get couchbasecluster